foreverphoenix/the-phoenix-flavour/content/lotf/changelog/_index.md

 - Updated the Blacksmith Forge Water Patch Script and regenerated the patch
 - Updated DynDOLOD to Alpha 41 and regenerated all LODs
 - Removed horse walk movement tweak from the CRP
 - Removed DynDOLOD Bright LOD Waterfall Fix
 - Disabled the floating pot in High Hrothgar
+- xLODGen is no longer packaged with the installer

 ## Release 1.2